CaoBeee/CaoBeee/README.md

 ![github-header-image2](https://github.com/CaoBeee/CaoBeee/assets/98575161/0e28050f-1b62-4dce-a41c-be975fcab708)

 # 💫 About Me
-Hi there!
-I'm Brian, a full stack software engineer with experience in developing web applications using React, Node.js, Next.js and various other technologies.
-I have a passion for creating high-quality software that delivers a flawless user experience, and I'm always looking for new challenges to tackle.
-In my free time, I enjoy tinkering with personal coding projects and keeping up with the latest trends in the tech industry.
-If you're interested in connecting, feel free to reach out!
+Hey there!
+I'm Brian, a self-taught software developer with a background as a maintenance data analyst in the USAF.
+Although I don't have a formal degree, I've honed my skills in web development and gained expertise in Next.js, .NET, React.js, and PostgreSQL.
+My main focus is on creating web applications, and I have a keen interest in game development.
+I'm eager to continue expanding my skillset and exploring new opportunities in the tech industry.
+Feel free to connect with me via the email provided in my profile if you'd like to get in touch or learn more about my work.

 <p align="justify">
-🔭 I’m currently working on a food website!<br>
+🔭 I’m currently working on a food delivery website!<br>
 🌍 I'm based in Garden Grove, California<br>
 🌱 I’m currently learning Next.js<br>
 ✉️ You can contact me at fullstackbriancao@gmail.com